|

 user's set of bookmarks.
 A StringItem that has item commands and the

-MUST always be presented as a StringItem with
+appearance mode PLAIN MUST always be presented as a StringItem with

-added command(s) and appearance mode HYPERLINK
+added command(s) and appearance mode HYPERLINK.

-Setting the appearance mode of an Item
+Setting the appearance mode of an Item to be other than

-may affect its minimum, preferred, and maximum sizes, as
+PLAIN may affect its minimum, preferred, and maximum sizes, as

 well as the way it is laid out.
-For example, a StringItem
+For example, a StringItem with

-an appearance mode of BUTTON
+an appearance mode of BUTTON should not be wrapped across

-with an appearance mode of
+rows.
+(However, a StringItem with an appearance mode of

-should be wrapped the same way as if its appearance
+HYPERLINK should be wrapped the same way as if its appearance

-mode is PLAIN
+mode is PLAIN.)

-A StringItem
+A StringItem or ImageItem in

-mode can be used to create a button-based user
+BUTTON mode can be used to create a button-based user

 interface.
 This can easily lead to applications that are inconvenient to use.